middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/res-life-conduct-policies/g-student-health-policies.md

 <table><tbody><tr><td>RECORDS</td><td>RETENTION PERIOD</td></tr><tr><td>Treatment records - Adults (over 18)</td><td>7 years from last date of treatment or graduation, whichever is the latter.</td></tr><tr><td>Treatment records – Minors (under 18)</td><td>The longer of 7 years from last date of treatment, graduation, or until the patient is 25, whichever is the latter</td></tr></tbody></table>

+Former students who have graduated from Middlebury or otherwise departed from the community who would like to request a copy of their records should email [chw@middlebury.edu](mailto:chw@middlebury.edu) and include their name, date of birth, and Middlebury ID number.

+Some records are not subject to any retention period and can be discarded when they do not have administrative value.
+Other documents are not considered “records” within the meaning of this policy and need to be maintained only as long they have administrative value.
+Documents that are not considered “records” include:  duplicate copies of correspondence or other documents, blank forms, and transitory messages used for informal communication of information only, such as voice mails, self-sticking notes and phone messages.
+Documents that are not “records” may be discarded when they do not have administrative value.

-**Disposal Guidelines**
+**Purging Guidelines**

-Records should be disposed of promptly if they do not need to be retained in accordance with these guidelines.
-It is costly to manage and store records and the intention of these guidelines is to manage this process while meeting Parton Center for Health and Wellness’s legal obligations.
+Records should be purged promptly if they do not need to be retained in accordance with these guidelines.
 Records must be disposed of in a manner that safeguards confidential, sensitive or proprietary information contained in the records.
+Ordinarily, physical records will be securely shredded and disposed of while electronic records will be purged from the electronic health record.

 **Litigation Hold Guidelines**